henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-12.md

 Publisher: Stainer & Bell
 Publication date: 2010

 The full score of *The Fairy Queen* is available to purchase from [Stainer & Bell](https://stainer.co.uk/shop/pe12/).
 Performing material (full score, play text and vocal and instrumental material) is available for rental.
-Please [email Stainer & Bell](mailto:post@stainer.co.uk) for further details.
+Please [contact Stainer & Bell](http://www.stainer.co.uk/contacting.html).

 Note about the edition: